Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 Organs, eyes and tissues can only be donated after death.
 Age and health criteria are evaluated on an individual basis at the time of death, and everyone can consider themselves a potential organ, eye and tissue donor.

-We encourage you to share your decision with your family.
+We encourage you to share your donation decision with your loved ones.
 Should you have the opportunity to become a donor, the donation coordinator will share your documented decision with your family at the time of your death.
 Your family will be asked to provide information about your medical and social history at that time to ensure the health of transplanted organs, eyes and tissues.
 Your family will be supported at the time of donation and in the months and years following your death.

 You can remove your name from the online registry by sending us a written request.
 Please send your request to us at the mail or email address below and include your full name, address and phone number or email address in case we have questions and need to get in touch to complete your request.